aadm/aadm.github.io/content/pages/about.md

 title: about

-I have been calling myself aadm on the internet since forever.
-I have a very long name, and I have always wanted it to be much shorter: that's why aadm.
+I have been calling myself `aadm` on the internet since forever.
+I have a very long name, and I have always wanted it to be much shorter: that's why `aadm`.

 I like photography and making photographs.